-These are the Black Friday Apple deals we’re expecting to see in 2021
+These are the best early Black Friday Apple deals available now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

+Apple Black Friday deals 2021: Best early offers on iPhones, MacBooks, Beats and more

+From AirPods to iPhones, the sales event is the best time to find a bargain

 Contenders, ready!
 Deal hunters, ready!
-The countdown to Black Friday, the world’s biggest shopping bonanza, has begun.
-In less than three months you’re going to be able to secure reductions on all your favourite bits of tech, beauty, home appliances and more.
+It’s November and the countdown to Black Friday, the world’s biggest shopping bonanza, has officially begun.
+In less than three weeks, you’re going to be able to secure reductions on all your favourite bits of tech, beauty, home appliances and more.

-Despite starting out as a one-day sale held the Friday after Thanksgiving in the US, Black Friday has since blossomed into a weekend-long event and, more recently, a one- or even two-week-long shopping spree.
-Soon enough, we’ll probably be calling it Black November.
+Despite starting out as a one-day event, held the Friday after Thanksgiving in the US, Black Friday has blossomed into a weekend-long discounting party and, more recently, a one- or even two-week-long shopping spree.
+With Very, Amazon, Currys and AO already releasing some early Black Friday deals, soon enough we’ll probably be calling it Black November.

-Tech juggernaut Apple is known for its blasé attitude to big-ticket sale events, with discounts on the latest iPhones, iPads and Apple Watches near impossible to find.
-But that doesn’t mean there isn’t a deal to be had, because a number of Apple’s products were discounted last year via third party retailers.
+Tech juggernaut Apple is known for its blasé attitude to big-ticket sale events, with discounts on the latest iPhones, iPads and Apple Watches nearly impossible to find.
+But that doesn’t mean there isn’t a deal to be had, because a number of Apple’s products were discounted last year via third-party retailers.

 We’ll be scouring all the biggest retailers throughout the entirety of Black Friday, including John Lewis & Partners, Amazon, Argos and more, as we search for all the best Apple deals available.
 For now, here’s everything you need to know ahead of the shopping bonanza and the deals we’re expecting to see on Apple products.